 With many hours of daylight, you can make the most of your holiday in Iceland.
 Live your very own midnight sun experience: take a nocturnal bath in a geothermal hotspot, visit the Seljalandsfoss waterfall, or the Jökulsarlon lagoon late at night - all unforgettable experiences all year round, but even more magical under the midnight sun.
 A hike to Iceland's second-highest waterfall, Glymur is another amazing midnight sun adventure to experience during your visit to Iceland.

 Summer is also the only season when you can venture into the Icelandic highlands when the mountain roads are open.
 The more adventurous traveler will enjoy a 4x4 self-drive tour to this remote and vast area.
 The Highlands of Iceland will simply blow you away!

 During the summer months, migratory birds and marine animals recover the island's shores to take advantage of its long sunny days.
 If you want to spot a puffin, the spring and summer months are the best seasons.
 Puffins arrive in April and depart in August and can be seen around the coast during this period.
 Some of the best places for bird watching are Cape Dyrhólaey in the south, Westman Islands, and Látrabjarg cliff in the western fjords.

 Summer is the time of festivals in Iceland

 Icelanders live long periods of darkness and therefore celebrate the daylight with festivals, exhibitions, and events across the country.
-One of the most famous ones is Reykjavik's Secret Solstice festival - Midnight Sun Music Festival - on the 21 st of June each year to celebrate the summer solstice.
+One of the most famous is Reykjavik's Secret Solstice festival - Midnight Sun Music Festival - on the 21 st of June each year to celebrate the summer solstice.
 Gay Pride and Culture Night also draw a lot of visitors.